People often ask me as a long coat German shepherd breeder about

 I 'free feed' the dogs, there are bowls of food all over in the house, in kennels and crates.
 If you start or convert them to it, they do not gulp their food, they eat when hungry and are never fat..

 The long coat German shepherd puppies are also free fed.
-They have access to moms food and at about 3-4 weeks I add another bowl with puppy chow to the whelping room.
-Innovia Puppy is my favorite.
-I really like the way the ingredience.
-The bitch is usually on Flint River and puppy chow before whelping and through the nursing for the extra protein, fat.
+They have access to moms food and at about 3-4 weeks I add another bowl with puppy kibble to the whelping room.
+The bitch is usually on Victors Professional and puppy kibble before whelping and through the nursing for the extra protein, fat.

 Is that all the pups get I am ask?
 No, I have always been a strong believer that they need extra nutrients for growing bones, ligaments, muscles, etc. At about 3 weeks of age I introduce them to vanilla yogurt on the fingertip, a couple of days later I mix it with goat milk.
 Cows milk is very hard for them to digest.
 The first couple of days it is a challenge for them to figure out where the mixture is instead of the lip of the bowl.
 By day 3 they have that down pat and are looking for more.
 I add rice baby cereal to the mixture and increase the amount.
 Depending on the litter size, I am supplementing 1 or 2 times a day.
 By week 4-4 and a half I throw it all in a blender and add a little raw hamburger to the mixture and make a gruel out of it.
 I am increasing the hamburger every couple of days.
 By week 6 they are each getting approximately 1 cup of gruel 1 or 2 times a day.
 At week 6 I start decreasing the yogurt and goat milk and baby cereal.
 I will introduce something raw with bone (more on this in another paragraph) for them to chew on.
 By week 8 and time for them to go home, they will be on raw hamburger or pork or chicken once a day to compliment their kibble.
 But not ON their kibble and not mixed in with their kibble.